How Do You Open A Champagne Bottle

 Now that we have our tools and the bottle is chilled, it’s time to get the show on the road.
 Begin by removing the foil and wire cage from the bottle’s neck.
 Be cautious while doing this, as the pressure inside the champagne bottle can cause the cork to fly off unexpectedly.
 Hold the cork firmly between your thumb and hand.

-See also How To Drink Wine
+See also How Long Does Red Wine Keep After Opening

 Find the Seam